red-machine-games/clash-of-cats-game/README.md

 ## Net code

 Pvp-related cloud function stored at `cloudFunctions` folder.
-Real-time networking is powered by deterministic ping-pong model.
+Real-time networking is powered by a deterministic ping-pong model.

 Here are some theses about net code to help you understand it better:

- - Deterministic model powered by mersenne twister random to be synced for both players - common seed provided by backend;
+ - Deterministic model powered by Mersenne twister random to be synced for both players - common seed provided by backend;
  - The model implements time traveling: it means that you can place opponent input in past time what will change the present;
  - The model fully syncs with opponent every 2.5 secs;
- - Client sends ~10 direct messages per second to opponent.
-Turns are used only for game over announcement;
+ - The client sends ~10 direct messages per second to the opponent.
+Turns are used only for a game over announcement;
- - Check out determenistic model's code here: https://github.com/red-machine-games/clash-of-cats-game/blob/master/src/model/deterministicPong.js
+ - Check out deterministic model's code here: https://github.com/red-machine-games/clash-of-cats-game/blob/master/src/model/deterministicPong.js

-All netwoking done with js SDK (https://github.com/red-machine-games/goblin-javascript-asset)
+All networking is done with js SDK (https://github.com/red-machine-games/goblin-javascript-asset)

 Check out SDK exposure here: https://github.com/red-machine-games/clash-of-cats-game/blob/master/src/controllers/ControllerHowardResponsibleForNetworking.js